pgstenberg/pac-ssh-ca/README.md

-# Simple SSH CA
+# PaC SSH CA

-Simple SSH CA is a lightweight OpenSSH certificate authority written in golang.
+PaC (policy-as-code) SSH CA is a lightweight OpenSSH certificate authority written in golang.
-Simple SSH CA can issue both _user_ and _host_ certificate types according to the [openssh specification](https://cvsweb.openbsd.org/src/usr.bin/ssh/PROTOCOL.certkeys?rev=1.8) using a policy-based authorization control.
+PaC SSH CA can issue both _user_ and _host_ certificate types according to the [openssh specification](https://cvsweb.openbsd.org/src/usr.bin/ssh/PROTOCOL.certkeys?rev=1.8) using a policy-based authorization control.

 Currently the following policy engines are supported.